bradnielsen2981/moodle-theme_learnr/README.md

-moodle-theme_learnr
+moodle-theme_curvedlearning
 ========================
-# LearnR
+# curvedlearning
 A Moodle 4.0 Boost child theme made for learners.
-The LearnR theme builds on the new layouts and user experiences introduced in Moodle 4.0.
-LearnR provides a variety of layouts and options that allow you to provide incredibly structured navigation and pathways to course materials.
-Continuing the line of evolve-D, Pioneer, and Fordson, the LearnR theme is focused on a student going from “login to learning” quickly and easily.
+The curvedlearning theme builds on the new layouts and user experiences introduced in Moodle 4.0. curvedlearning provides a variety of layouts and options that allow you to provide incredibly structured navigation and pathways to course materials.
+Continuing the line of evolve-D, Pioneer, and Fordson, the curvedlearning theme is focused on a student going from “login to learning” quickly and easily.

 ## Ver 1.6.1
 * Fixed conflict with Fordson theme